-This laurelbox was curated by our precious friend Brittney Lynne from Love Hurts Love Heals.
+This laurelbox was curated by our friend Brittney Lynne.
 Brittney lovingly chose these seven items from the laurelbox shop to nourish a mama's heart as she walks through different cycles of grief.
 This laurelbox is especially meaningful, as it includes a special letter written from Brittney to the grieving mama who receives these items.
 It's an intimate and loving gift to give to any woman who has lost a precious one.

 Below is the text included with each box: